Duy-Phuong/react-docs/react-maximilan.md

 ### 3. Preparing the Folder Structure

-Move submit form in ContactData into action creator
+Move source submit form in ContactData into action creator

 In **store** folder create **actions** and **reducer** folder and file in this